The UK high street has undoubtedly never faced such a difficult period in attracting customers.

 Both services pages have an easy link to a list of stores that allows customers to see what services local stores provide.

 The Beauty Studio concept was rolled out in 2014, offering beauty services such as threading, manicures and eyelash extensions in-stores.

-While most high street businesses operate a loyalty program to retain customers and to give consumers a reason to return to a store, Superdrug have provided something a little more innovative.
+While most high street businesses operate a loyalty program to retain customers and to give consumers a reason to return to a store, Superdrug has provided something a little more innovative.

-Their Health & Beauty card rewards shoppers with points that allow them to access exclusive discounts, but in addition, they are able to take advantage of offers, perks, and long-term members can also claim gifts.
+Their Health & Beauty card rewards shoppers with points that allow them to access exclusive discounts, but in addition, they can take advantage of offers, perks, and long-term members can also claim gifts.